Orlando is good at making history.

 Houston had the best chance of the first period with in the 19th minute, when Laura Alleway’s clearance hit an oncoming Dash player and turned into a bad turnover.
 However, with nobody but the goalkeeper to beat, Janine Beckie’s shot attempt was rebuffed by Ashlyn Harris, who was able to get a hand on the ball to knock it just wide and out of play for a corner kick.

-Harris put on a display, showing just why she's been called up to the U.S. Women's National Team so often, spotting nearly every shot that came her way, and was arguably Player of the Match.
+Harris put on a display, showing why she’s been called up to the U.S. Women’s National Team so often, stopping nearly every shot that came her way, and was arguably Player of the Match.

 “Ash saved our butts in the first couple of minutes when we had a mistake in the back; she came up huge a couple of times this game, and she’s going to keep coming up huge for us this season.”
 Morgan said of Harris’ performance.
 “She’s one of the best goalkeepers in the world, and I think tonight that showed.”

-The second half was easily the more entertaining of the two halves, if you're keeping track at home.
+The second half was easily the more entertaining of the two halves.

-It was also the second time in the past two years that a Houston team gave up an own-goal against Orlando, following Tyler Deric's against Orlando City last year -- also in that team's second ever game.
+It was the second time in the past two years that a Houston team gave up an own goal against Orlando, following Tyler Deric’s against Orlando City last year — also in that team’s second ever game.

 Sanderson, who was subbed on to start the second half after beginning the game on the bench, doubled the lead in the 57th minute, blasting a free-kick from the middle of the field, about 25 yards out, making it a 2-0 game.
-Sanderson's is the second free-kick goal scored by the Pride this season, after Steph Catley's against Portland last week.
+Sanderson’s is the second free-kick goal scored by the Pride this season, after Steph Catley’s against Portland last week.
 It was a cheeky one that she played quickly before the Dash were set.